ChaXRium/simple-ctf-login/README.md

 # simple-ctf-login
 This is a simple CTF challange.
+Target :
-#Target :Get the flag from the admin dashboard, without having admin loging. :)
+  Get the flag from the admin dashboard, without having admin loging. :)